lee-jason/jasonjl.github.io/_drafts/2018-05-09-federated-learning.md

 It is acceptable that individual updates are compressed in a lossy manner, as long as the overall average does not change too much.

 On a high level, compression algorithms for Federated Learning can be put into two classes:
 - *Sketched updates*: Clients compute a normal weight update and perform a compression afterwards.
-The compressed update is often an [unbiased estimator]({{ site.baseurl }}{% link _posts/2018-07-17-estimators.md %}) of the true update, meaning they are the same on average.
-One of the more sophisticated such techniques is [Probabilistic Quantization]({{ site.baseurl }}{% link _posts/2018-02-25-probabilistic-quantization.md %}), which I described in more detail in another blog post
+The compressed update is often an [unbiased estimator]({{ site.baseurl }}/), which I described in more detail in another blog post
 - *Structured updates*: During the optimization process, the update is restricted to be of a form that allows for an efficient compression.
 For example, the updates might be forced to be sparse or low-rank.
 The optimization then finds the best possible update of this form

 There are no strong guarantees about which method works the best.